tmbuza/iMAP/README.md

 ![](img/required.png)

 Figure S1: Major folders in the iMAP root directory.
-Folders and files marked with â exist.
-Missing file marked â must be found by the above script before proceeding.
+Folders and files marked with - [X] exist.
+Missing file marked **X** must be found by the above script before proceeding.

 <hr>
 <br>